The Ethics of Magazine Photo Manipulation in the Media

-Photo manipulation can give your magazine a dramatic, creative and provocative visual boost that can generate higher sales.
+Photo manipulation can give your magazine a dramatic, creative, and provocative visual boost that can generate higher sales.
 That's why it's tempting to change photographs to maximize their ability to grab eyeballs.
-Controversy can often result, which can inflict long-term damage if readers feel duped.
+However, controversy can often result, which can inflict long-term damage if readers feel duped.
 Decide whether you will allow photo manipulation so you can avoid ethical problems later by following the ethics of magazine photo manipulation.

 Simple Photo Manipulation is Acceptable

 It would be easy for a magazine editor to forbid photo manipulation.
-But as soon as the red eye is removed from someone's photo, the image is altered.
+But as soon as the red-eye is removed from someone's photo, the image is altered.
 Readers will accept fixing flaws, such as correcting colors or lighting.
-After all, that's what most of them do with their personal photographs before they have them printed.
-Shooting in black and white or changing a color photo to appear black and white is technically manipulating reality.
+After all, that's what most of them do with their photographs before they have them printed.
+Shooting in black and white or changing a color photo to appear black and white are technically manipulating reality.
 Because no deception is involved, this creative technique will not raise ethical concerns.

 Unflattering Photos Sometimes Need Help

 If you're an editor reviewing photos from a Hollywood gala, you'll be keen to put an up-and-coming actress on your cover.
 But in the best photograph that captures her spirit and style, you spot a tiny piece of spinach in her teeth.

 Your intention isn't to point out that the rich and famous have the same flaws as the rest of us.
 So you decide to do your starlet a favor and remove the green speck in her winning smile.
 No one will be the wiser unless someone else publishes the true photograph and you're set up as a before-and-after comparison.